robclark56/bitcoinPay-PHP/README.md

 1. Checkout Mode:
    1. eStore displays a shopping cart page with a total payable (Fiat currency)
-   1. User clicks _Pay Button_  => Redirected to PHP file which converts fiat value to BTC, and returns a confirmation page
+   1. User clicks _Pay_ button  => Redirected to PHP file which converts fiat value to BTC, and returns a confirmation page
 1. Manual Mode
    1. User enters Memo and fiat value.
 PHP/Javascript calculates BTC value.
 1. User clicks _Get Payment Request_ => Javascript passes values to PHP file which responds with a Payment Request